geerlingguy/raspberry-pi-dramble/setup/networking/README.md

 > _Note_: If you don't have your SSH key installed on all the Pis yet, you will also need to pass `-k` to the above command and enter your SSH password (the default for Raspbian is `raspberry`).

-Reboot the Raspberry Pis after this playbook runs (once you're ready to start accessing them via their new IP addresses):
+Assuming everything went well, the Pis should switch over to their new IP addresses quickly; if they don't, you can forcefully reboot them with the command:

     $ ansible pis -i inventory -a "shutdown -r now" -s